 I believe there is evidence all around us in the Obvious Miracles I mention above, but that evidence isn’t accepted by atheists, because my evidence doesn’t support their definition and expectations for what god must be.
 It’s a bit like trying to provide someone evidence for the existence of cars by showing them the tracks left in the sand by a four-wheeled car, and they respond, “I expect cars to have five wheels, so your evidence is invalid.
 Cars don’t exist.”

 As with all major advances in thought, it may take a genius to look from a radically different perspective, in order for that which has been in plain view all along suddenly to be revealed to all.
 (That said, we’d probably declare him to be a lunatic and a heretic and crucify him!)
 But I believe our “I am” already intrinsically and intimately knows the infinite and Eternal I Am, because he is our source.
 Prayer is our I am trying to communicate with the Eternal I Am, using words.
-Ultimately, I believe, real prayer is not communication, but an awareness and a knowing — a knowing of being and will.
+Ultimately, I believe, real prayer is not communication, but an awareness and a knowing — a knowing of being and will; it is not an action, but a state.
 Through the millennia we’ve been struggling to put into words — sometimes badly, sometimes exceedingly well — that which we already know.
 I believe.

 And finally this.
 You can express the significance of your existence as a ratio in two ways: